roarkhabegger/roarkhabegger.github.io/_stars_grad/stars_lec01.md

 $$ P = \frac{\rho}{\bar{m}} k_B T$$

 where $\bar{m}$ is the average mass per particle in the gas and $k_B$ is Boltzmann's constant.
-Taking a derivative of this equation with respect too radius, we get
+Taking a derivative of this equation with respect to radius, we get

 $$ \frac{\partial P}{\partial r} = \frac{\rho}{\bar{m}} k_B \frac{\partial T}{\partial r} + \frac{1}{\bar{m}} k_B T \frac{\partial \rho}{\partial r} $$